-The sewer department's work week begins on Monday at 12:00 a.m. (midnight) and ends on Sunday at 11:59 p.m.shall be the same as for other town employees.
+The Ssewer Ddepartment's work week shall be the same as for other town employees.
 Because of the nature of our business, your work schedule may be changed at any time, depending on your position and the needs of the ASC.
 When hired, your department head or the Superintendent will inform you of your hours of work.

 Sewer Dept.-Should an employee need to work from home, the Superintendent or Assistant Superintendent must authorize such work prior to an employee commencing such work.
-Examples of such time an employee may need to work from home is to monitor the plant process, correction of an alarm at the Facility, or other work needs to be completed that may be performed at home.
+Examples of such time an employee may need to work from home is to monitor the plant process, correction of an alarm at the Facility, or other work that needs to be completed that may be performed at home.